rmeditanala/laravel-ai/README.md

 - **Implement rate limiting** for production use
 - **Add authentication** for production routes
 - **Validate and sanitize** all user inputs
+- **System prompts are server-side only** - Prevents prompt injection attacks
+- **No user-controlled system prompts** - All AI behaviors are predefined constants

 ## 🐛 Troubleshooting